fsantanna/fsantanna.github.io/Pingus/button.md

     This is a common assumption for C++ methods and callbacks as well.
 - Lexical determinism: tasks react in sequence in the order they appear in the code.
 It's the programmer responsibility to arrange them in a meaninful way.
-For instance, a background image should be spawned before the buttons.
+For instance, a (hypothetical) background image should be spawned before the buttons so that they are redrawn on top.
-    This is also a common assumption in C++ dispatching call, although they are more explicit.
+    This is also a common assumption in C++ dispatching calls, although they are more explicit.

 ---